Joentze/COS-CM-BOT/README.md

-# COS-CM-BOT
+# CMCOSBOT

-A Telegram Bot that manages administrative stuff for CM.
-Created with python, Telegram as user interface and, Postgres as backend.  #CODINGFORJESUS
+A Telegram bot for CM administrative purposes